Saadiee/leetlab/README.md

 -   **`POST /api/v1/auth/logout`**

-    (Not yet implemented) Logs out the user and clears the session cookie.
+    Logs out the currently authenticated user by clearing the session cookie.

+    **Requires Authentication:** Yes

 -   **`GET /api/v1/auth/check`**

-    A simple endpoint to check if the server is running.
+    Checks the authentication status of the current user.
+If the user is authenticated (i.e., has a valid `jwt` cookie), it returns the user's information.

+    **Requires Authentication:** Yes

 ---